Copper Based Castings

 Like many other alloys, copper and copper-based alloys can be formed into highly complex parts, making them ideal for the investment casting process.
 Constant cost fluctuations can make these materials very price sensitive, making waste very costly, especially when considering CNC machining and/or forging as a manufacturing process to produce your production part.

-Using investment casting, Aero Metals can produce copper-based castings at net or near-net shape, which eliminates the additional machining required when using a forging or machining a part from billet.
+Using investment casting, Aero Metals can produce both low and high volume runs of copper-based castings at net or near-net shape, which eliminates the additional machining required when using a forging or machining a part from billet.
 Both require costly CNC machine time, and provide a low return on scrap alloy material.
-This makes investment casting a highly effective alternative to these other processes when producing highly complex production parts.
+This makes investment casting a highly effective alternative to these other specialized processes when producing highly complex production parts.

 Aero Metals Inc. can produce precision castings using copper and a variety of copper-based alloy materials.
 Perhaps the most common are brass castings.
 Brass alloys, also known as “red-brass” or “yellow-brass” alloys, are mostly used in plumbing and door hardware due to their finishing and polishing qualities.
 Additionally, because U.S. environmental regulations have limited the allowable lead content in brass plumbing fixtures to minimize the leaching of lead particles into drinking water, the copper industry has developed a line of “EnviroBrass®” (SeBiLOY®) alloys that have all but eliminated lead, making them standard materials in the drinking water industry.